Installing ORCA on Mac OS Arm64

 The installer should automatically add ORCA to your system’s PATH

 directly from the command line.
-To verify that ORCA has been properly added to your PATH
+To verify that ORCA has been

-, simply type the following command in your terminal:
+, simply type the following command in your

 $ orca